How to Install VMware vCenter Server (Step-by-Step Guide)

 1. Download VMware vCenter Server Appliance ISO from Broadcom Support

-10. Review settings > click Finish to deploy the OVA
+7. Review the settings and click Finish to deploy the OVA.

 How to install VMware vCenter Server via CLI?